Fracture vs. Break

-Did I break my arm or fracture it?
 If you have asked yourself this question, you aren’t the only one.
 People often get confused by the terminology used by physicians when describing a fracture of the bone.
-The honest truth, a fracture is a broken bone, and a broken bone is a fracture.
-In other words, they mean the same thing!
+The honest truth, a fracture is a broken bone.
+In other words, they mean the same thing.

-Fractures/breaks are diagnosed through imagining techniques.
-X-ray is the most common method of determining a fracture.
-In some cases, CT scans must be used to determine a fracture due to location, the type of fracture or the nature of the bone which is involved.
-If you suspect a broken bone, it is best you see a physician at the earliest convenience due to long-term complications, such as nonunion (permanent failure of healing following a broken bone), delayed (a fracture that takes longer than usual to heal) or mal union (a fracture that has healed in a less than optimal position).
+The diagnosis of fractures/breaks are through imagining techniques.
+Also, X-ray is the most common method of determining if your bone is broke.
+In some cases, CT scans must be used to determine a fracture due to location, the type of break or the nature of the bone which is involved.
+If you suspect a broken bone, it is best you see a physician at the earliest convenience due to long-term complications, such as nonunion (permanent failure of healing following a broken bone), delayed (a fracture that takes longer than usual to heal) or mal union (a fract that has healed in a less than optimal position).

 To read about stress fractures, please go to what is a stress fracture.

 The treatment of fractures varies depending on type, location and the preference of treatment of the MD.
 Typically, treatment of fractures are through immobilization of the bone and approximation.
 Approximation is necessary to ensure facilitation of satisfactory healing.
 Immobilization varies from a hard cast, a soft splint, a removable splint and many other options.
 Consult your MD or any of our well qualified orthopedic specialists at Jacksonville Orthopaedic Institute if you are concerned of a fracture.

 Some breaks need to be stabilized by surgery.
 It important to make sure that your fractured bones heals in the correct way.
 There are several different types of breaks and not all bones heal the same way.